Tyler Rasch: Early life, education, and work in the U.S.

 Rasch was born in the northeastern United States in 1988.
 His mother is American and his father an Austrian immigrant.

 He graduated from a college-preparatory high school, The Putney School in Putney, Vermont in 2006.
 The school sits on a 500-acre working dairy farm, with a student-led "work program" and the belief that "education is something to be actively pursued rather than passively received."
 He said of the farm there, "It promotes a work ethic in the Putney School which prepares its students for the real world."

-Being the son of an immigrant and growing up in Vermont, near the Canada – US border, where a lot of people speak English and French, he was interested in other languages at a young age.
-He first learned French, then at college, traded out different languages every semester, adding Spanish, German, and Portuguese, and also studied Japanese.
-He felt that language is useful for learning about other cultures, and decided to focus on a language that would be very different than the U.S. culture.
-A close friend of his was studying Chinese and Hindi, so he found a Korean book, and started to learn to write it, which he found easy, but speaking was more difficult.
-He had several aspirations for his future, from dreams of being a paleontologist to being a music conductor, and at college application time, had decided to go into the music field, with recordings and CDs prepared.
-Instead, after meeting a University of Chicago representative who visited his high school, with their long list of language studies and a variety of other things to choose from, he decided to broaden his interest of studies, feeling that music was too limited.
+As the son of an immigrant and growing up in Vermont near the Canada – US border where both English and French are commonly spoken, he was interested in foreign languages at a young age.
+He first learned French, then in college, switched to different languages every semester including Spanish, German, Portuguese and Japanese.
+He has said that languages were a useful tool for learning about foreign cultures, and decided to focus on a language that would be significantly different from English.
+At one point found a Korean book, and started to learn to write Hangul, which he found easy, but speaking the language itself to be more difficult.
+He had several aspirations for his future, from wanting to be a paleontologist or a music conductor.
+When the time came for college applications, Rasch had decided to go into the music field, having recordings and CDs prepared.
+However, after meeting with a University of Chicago representative who visited his high school, with their vast list of language studies and a variety of other topics, he decided to broaden his interest of studies, feeling that the opportunities offered by the music industry was too limited.

 Rasch graduated with a B.A. in International Studies in 2010 from the University of Chicago, while pursuing the goal of becoming a diplomat.
 While at college, he served in a number of training and intern positions.
 In 2009, he was a Litigation Intern at the Equal Employment Opportunity Commission, and a Program Assistant, then a Program Coordinator at the US-Asia Institute.
 In 2010, he was an Intern at the United States Senate Committee on the Judiciary.

 After graduating, he moved to the Washington metropolitan area where he was Special Assistant to the Ambassador of the Embassy of South Korea, Washington, D.C. from June 2010 to July 2011.